zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-cart-menu-widget.md

                 template: that.template
             });

-Note that we are binding out ListView to the same DataSource that was originally passed to the Cart Menu widget.
+Note that we are binding our ListView to the same DataSource that was originally passed to the Cart Menu widget.

 ## Updating the Display